gordonwatts/dataframe_expressions/README.md

 - Using the python `ast` module to record expressions.
 Mostly because it is already complete and there are nice visitor objects that make walking it easy.
 Down side is that python does change the ast every few versions.

 - An attribute on DataFrame refers to some data.
 A method call, however, does not refer to data.
 So, you can say `d.pt` to get at the pt, but if you said `d.pt()` that would be "bad".
 The reason for this is so that we can add functions that do things in a fluent way.
-For example, `d.jets.count()` to coune the number of jets.
+For example, `d.jets.count()` to count the number of jets.
 Or `d.jets[d.jets.pt > 100].count()` or similar.
 Really, the back end can interpret this, but the front-end semantics sort-of make this assumption.

 ## Architecture Questions

 This isn't an exhaustive list.
 Just a list of some choices I had to make to get this off the ground.

 - Should there be a `Column` and `Dataset`?
     - Yes - turns out we have rediscovered why there is a Mask and a column distinction in numpy.
 So the Column object is really a Mask object.
 This is bad naming, but hopefully for this prototype that won't make much of a difference.
-So we should definately think a bit about why a Mask has to be treated differently from a `DataFrame` - it isn't intuitively obvious until you get into the code.
+So we should definitely think a bit about why a Mask has to be treated differently from a `DataFrame` - it isn't intuitively obvious until you get into the code.
     - No - since things can return "bool" values and we don't know it because we have no type system, they are identical to a column, except we assume they are a df: `df[df.hasProdVtx & df.hasDecayVtx]`, for example.